Kilemonn/Cpp-SocketLibrary/README.md

 - **std::string** - The hostname of the device to connect to.
 - **int** - The port number.
 - **bool** - Determines whether this socket is a wifi or bluetooth socket. *true* is Wifi, *false* is Bluetooth.
 (You can use Socket::Wifi and Socket::Bluetooth to get the expect values).
-- **Throws** SocketError - If the Socket is unable to be instanciated or connect to server.
+- **Throws** SocketException - If the Socket is unable to be instanciated or connect to server.
-- **Throws** BindingError - If the Socket is unable to bind to the specific port specified.
+- **Throws** BindingException - If the Socket is unable to bind to the specific port specified.

 #### Socket(const SOCKET&/int&, bool)